CodeYourFuture/CYF-Workshops/git-cli/staging.md

 Let's make a change to the current working directory and then stage that change.

-Open up this project in VSCode (if you've not done so already) Find a problem with the `index.html` source code and try to fix it in the file editor.
+Open up this project in VSCode (if you've not done so already).
+Go to `examples/ex-1.js` and try the first exercise in there

 ## Current mental model 🧠

-We've made a change to the **working directory** and we now need to **stage the change**
+We've made a change to the **working directory**.

+Once you've updated `examples/ex-1.js` go to the Version Control tab and double-check you can see your change to the Working Tree.

 We need to inspect the **staging area**.